UIPEthernet/UIPEthernet/README.md

 Original UIPEthernet writed by Norbert Truchsess.

+You can find wiring diagram for more board in the hardware directory.

 Modifications:
 - Replaced import to include, because gcc say 'import is deprecated'.
 - Added support for STM32F, and ESP8266 MCU-s.